OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:9

-If he is able to fight me and kill me, then we will become your servants; but if I prevail against him and kill him, then you shall become our servants and serve us.”
+If he is able to fight me and defeat me, then we will become your servants; but if I overcome him and kill him, then you shall become our servants and serve us.”

 ## 1 Samuel 17:10